zabbix-community/helm-zabbix/charts/zabbix/README.md

 * Will be used Postgresql 14.x and Zabbix 6.x.
-* This version implements a central way of managing database access credentials using a secret, which then will be respected by all the components installed by this chart: zabbixserver, zabbixweb and postgresql.
+* This version implements a central way of managing database access credentials using a secret, which then will be respected by all the components installed by this chart: zabbixServer, zabbixWeb and postgresql.
 * The secret must contain a number of keys indicating DB host, DB name, user and password and can direct towards a database installed within this chart, or an external database.